Cancer of the cervix

 You can read more about sexuality and cancer on the Macmillan Cancer Support website.

 If the lymph nodes in your pelvis are removed, it can sometimes disrupt the normal workings of your lymphatic system.

 One of the functions of the lymphatic system is to drain away excess fluid from the body’s tissue.
-A disruption can cause a build-up of fluid in the tissue.
-This can lead to certain body parts becoming swollen, usually the legs in cases of cervical cancer.
-This is known as lymphoedema.
+A disruption can cause a build-up of fluid in the tissue known as lymphoedema.
+This can lead to certain body parts becoming swollen - usually the legs, in cases of cervical cancer.

 There are a number of exercises and massage techniques that can reduce the swelling.
 Wearing specially designed bandages and compression garments can also help.

 The emotional impact of living with cervical cancer can be significant.
 Many people report experiencing a roller-coaster effect.

 For example, you may feel down when you receive a diagnosis, but feel up when removal of the cancer has been confirmed.
 Then you may feel down again as you try to come to terms with the after effects of your treatment.